entcheva/music_snippets/README.md

 # music-snippets
-Music Snippets is a Ruby On Rails and React/Redux app for saving tabs or notes from your favorite songs
+Music Snippets is a Ruby On Rails app for saving tabs or notes from your favorite songs